 - We don't have a system in place for self-service booking; we can only take your reservations by telephone.

-- We will only be allowing people in the building who have an appointment, although you can make a spur-of-the-moment decision to come in and we'll happily welcome you (as long as we have not reached the capacity limits.
+- We only allow people who have an appointment beyond the lobby, although you can make a spur-of-the-moment decision to come in and we'll happily welcome you (as long as we have not reached the capacity limits.
 We have dozens of safely-distanced spots waiting for members).

 - Questions?
 Visit our FAQ (Frequently Asked Questions) Page